ldaly14/ldaly14.github.io/About.md

 ---
 layout: default
-title: Home
+title: About
 ---

-# Welcome
+# About Me

-This is my GitHub Pages site.
+I am a graduate student in physics.

-I haven’t added much yet, but it works!
+This site will host notes, projects, and resources.